 After review by the Office of Faculty Affairs, your application is forwarded to the appropriate department chair or program chief for review.
 The department chair or program chief will contact you to further discuss your interests and explore the ways that you want to be engaged with the medical school.

 To begin the faculty appointment process, you must complete the Application for Faculty Appointment.
-The new online application tool will require that you create a log-in, which will allow you to check on your application’s progress at any point in the approval process.
-Please reach out to us at email@example.com if you experience any issues or difficulties with the new online system.
+The online application will require that you create a log-in, which will allow you to check on your application’s progress at any point in the approval process.
+Please reach out to us at firstname.lastname@example.org if you experience any issues with the online system.

 The information in the application includes general personal information (eg, date of birth, sex, and citizenship), education, postgraduate training, medical licensure, board certification, privileges, academic appointments, and your areas of interest as a faculty member at the medical school.
 Aggregated faculty demographic information is required by our accrediting body, the Liaison Committee on Medical Education (LCME), and is also used for aggregate reporting to the Association of American Medical Colleges (AAMC).
 All information provided by you to the medical school is kept confidential and secure.
 Because of accreditation needs, we need each faculty member to complete this section of the application.